 By the end of Week 3 (or ASAP after a new tutor is assigned to you):

-What to talk about during the meeting:
+Some things you might want to talk about at the first meeting:

 - Talk about the first session, setting goals, and beginning and ending the session.